jmackrory/USElectricity/Notes.md

    Fix suggested of doing something like
    `pip install -e . --src /path/to/src`
    from the module directory works.
-- created local virtual_env on host machine to install to allow better editting experience with VSCode.
+- created local virtual_env on host machine to install to allow better editting experience with VSCode with libraries.

 ## Mar 16